 This is everything.
 If flying long-haul, look for the quinella of two night-time flights, with a break in between that’s under 24 hours, so your luggage is checked through.
 But beware of flights departing after 9pm.
 I know what you’re thinking … “9pm flight.
 Brilliant!
 We’ll board and the kids sleep!”
 Ah, no. The cabin crew serve dinner, taking up to midnight (I learned the hard way…).
 A 4–6pm departure is the golden window – time for excitement, a meal then sleep (hopefully).
 Day flights if flying over six hours?
 At your own peril.

-Where you break is as important as how long you break for.
 Some carriers, including Singapore Airlines and Thai Airways, offer overnight break inclusions to encourage visitors to bolster the local economy.
 Some Arabian carriers also have helpful add-ons, for example Etihad’s Meet and Assist in Abu Dhabi will pick you up from the gate, escort you through private customs and into a taxi (with porter) from only USD$68.
 If there is a good time to splurge on a hotel airport pickup, this is it.
 The process is stress-free and you can order car seats.

 For sub 24 hour ‘plane breaks’, I’ve spent more hours researching hotels than actually in them.
 Apart from being near the airport, the hotel must have a pool.
 Non-negotiable.
 For toddlers and teens, this becomes a half-day activity.
 Other considerations: if you have crawlers, are the rooms carpeted?
 Is there a buffet to feed kids quickly?
 Wi-Fi, as this is your chance to catch zzz’s while the kids watch TV?
 In-airport transit hotels can be winners, if keeping an eye on jet-lagged kids in large airports doesn’t terrify you.

 4. Airlines and helpers: do not hesitate to ask for help when you need it